- 17 nov – 9 dec 2018, Main Stage.

 ”I think you should go to Gothenburg to experience it”— SVT (Swedish Television) Cultural News

 Music drama in one act by Richard Wagner (1813–1883).
 Text by the composer.

-Sung in German with Swedish surtitles.
+Sung in German with surtitles in both Swedish and English.

 Richard Wagner’s epic Der Ring des Nibelungen is the Mount Everest of the opera world.
 The tetralogy Das Rheingold, Die Walküre, Siegfried and Götterdämmerung has had a huge influence on musical history and artistic expression as a whole.
 The narrative spans three generations and four operas, with a total running time of more than 15 hours.